Newport Harbor High School

-Newport Harbor High School is a public high school in Newport Beach, in Orange County, California, in the United States.
+Newport Harbor High School is a public high school in Newport Beach, California, United States.
 It is part of the Newport-Mesa Unified School District.
 The school primarily serves students in western Newport Beach and southern Costa Mesa.

 Demographics

 Roughly 2260 students enroll across grades 9-12 (2021).
 59% of students are White, 35% Hispanic, and 6% other.
 82 full-time faculty teach across 9 departments.

 History

 Roughly two months after the Wall Street crash of 1929, on December 29, 1929, the Irvine Company offered 20 acre of land to the school district located at 15th and Irvine for $15,000.